Joshua Tree National Park closing due to shutdown problems

-Joshua Tree National Park will temporarily close this week to address damage and sanitation problems that have occurred during the partial federal government shutdown.
+Joshua Tree National Park will temporarily close this week so officials can address damage and sanitation problems that have occurred during the partial federal government shutdown.

 The National Park Service says the closure set for 8 a.m.
-Thursday follows incidents of off-roading and destruction of the park's namesake Joshua trees.
+Thursday follows incidents of off-road driving and destruction of the park's namesake Joshua trees.

 The service says it will use funds from park fees to address the problems.